#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
+Finish it all off with mulch and compost.
 Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
+It may help foster stronger and larger plants that bear more fruit and flowers.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
 Shop for the seeds, fertilizer, and soil you need in the aisles of your Trussville Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores